Find Affordable Health Insurance In Your Area!

-If you do miss the enrollment window, you may have an upcoming Qualifying Life Event that would give you the opportunity to sign up for insurance.
+If you do miss the enrollment window, you may qualify for a special enrollment period that would give you the opportunity to sign up for insurance.
 If not, consider one of the following options:

 - Sign up for short-term or catastrophic coverage.
-You will still be fined for not having insurance, but you may be covered if something major happens to you or your family members.
+You can still be fined for not having insurance, depending on your state, but you may be covered if something major happens to you or your family members.

 - Look into whether you qualify for Medicaid.

-If you miss out on signing up for a Marketplace plan during 2019 Open Enrollment, you can still qualify for one next year, or compare your options in the private sector which may surprise you.
-Health coverage is important for taking care of yourself, however, so be sure to sign up during 2019 Open Enrollment.
+If you miss out on signing up for a Marketplace plan during Open Enrollment, you can still qualify for one next year, or compare your options in the private sector which may surprise you.
+However, health coverage is important for keeping you protected against unforeseen circumstances, so be sure to sign up on time and avoid any headaches.

 Start Preparing for Open Enrollment